kkvesper/stone-burner/README.md

 _Note:_ You can plan one project only if the projects it depends on have been applied.

+### Install provider plugins

+If you are using provider plugins in your configuration files, you will need to first install them in order to start working with terraform.

+`stone-burner` installs all the plugins under `~/.stoneburner/plugins` in order to save space disk and avoid re-downloading same plugins that are used in your different project/components.

+There are 2 ways of installing terraform provider plugins:

+- Discover and install from your configuration files:
+    ```bash
+    stone-burner install -p project_1 -c c1 -c c2
+    ```

+- Install plugins and versions manually:
+    ```bash
+    stone-burner install template@1.0.0 aws@1.5.0 kubernetes@1.0.1
+    ```

 #### Passing extra parameters to terraform

 If you want to send extra parameters to `terraform` (like for example, the `-target`